Study of the electromagnetic background in the XENON100 experiment: Background due to radioactive contamination in the detector and shield materials

 \section{Background due to radioactive contamination in the detector and shield materials}

 Special care has been taken to select detector and shield materials according to their radioactive contamination.
 Before detector construction, the majority of materials planned to be used were screened with low background Ge detectors in order to determine their intrinsic radioactivity, mostly due to residual $^{238}$U, $^{232}$Th, $^{40}$K, and $^{60}$Co contamination.
 XENON has access to a dedicated screening facility underground at LNGS, the Gator detector~\cite{gator}.
 Moreover, the LNGS screening facility, with some of the most sensitive Ge detectors in the world \cite{LNGSfacility}, has also been used.
 The radioactive contamination of the materials used for detector and shield construction is shown in Table~\ref{tab:ScreeningResults}.
-The results of the screening~\cite{screening} do not exclude the possibility of the radioactive disequilibrium in $^{238}$U chain in some materials.
-However, isotopes before $^{226}$Ra in the decay chain have a very low intensity of $\gamma$-rays, and their contribution to the electronic recoil background is not significant.
-Thus, secular equilibrium has been assumed for the present study.
+For more details, see Ref.~\cite{screening}.

 Decays of the radioactive isotopes in the materials listed in Table~\ref{tab:ScreeningResults} have been simulated with GEANT4, and the corresponding background rates have been calculated.
 The measured activities have been used as an input information for the Monte Carlo simulations and background predictions.
 For the analysis presented here, the upper limits are treated as detection values.